 In the past, students who struggled in high school often didn't even bother with the idea of higher education.
-After all, if secondary school was difficult, college would be nearly impossible, right?
+After all, if secondary school was difficult, then college would be nearly impossible, right?

 However, a push for higher college graduation rates by President Obama